 All students must have a College ID for access and use of the Field House and Old 77 areas.
-In addition, students must complete a special orientation program for use of the fitness centers in either building.
 The Field House and Old 77 are typically open weekdays during the year when classes are in session.

 The following provisions serve as a guideline for governing Freedom of Expression at Westminster College.

 Students should be generally free to express their ideas and opinions both inside the classroom and in all other areas of the campus including, but not limited to: residence halls, academic buildings, and all other properties owned by the College in a manner that does not conflict with College policies and guidelines.
 Students have the responsibility to express their ideas and opinions in a way that will not infringe upon the expression of ideas and opinions made by other members of the Westminster College community, including not engaging in hate speech and in a manner that does not unduly disrupt the College learning environment or jeopardize student safety.

 The College should generally allow students and Student Engagement to organize and assemble, without College interference, provided that they do so without undue disruption of College activities and the enjoyment of other students and in a manner that does not directly violate the rights of any other member of the Westminster College community.